-It is imperative that all parts of the trees be covered and this is accomplished best when the spraying is done from the ground as well as from the tank.
+It is imperative that all parts of the trees be covered and this is accomplished best when the spraying is done from the ground.
 Spray all shoots or suckers from the crown or roots, or, better still, cut and remove them from the orchard.
 It is also advisable to spray all interplanted and adjacent fruit trees of other kinds.